Scout World Jamboree Explores Cyber at the CCEI Exhibit - Summer 2019

 Scouts from 160 nations are exploring life in the 21st Century.
 This exhibit area at the 2019 World Jamboree demonstrates the security dangers of WiFi, shows the trace routing across the INTERNet, lets Scouts build a software defined radio on laptops, explores the Iridium constellation, reveals how microwave transmissions are accomplished, and teaches Morse Code.

 Scouts have an opportunity to try a 3D printed Enigma rotor to encrypt and decrypt messages.
-At the CCEI - Cyber Center for Education and Innovation (Home of the National Cryptologic Museum) booth, they can virtually visit the National Cryptologic Museum to see a real Enigma Machine through Friedman – CCEI’s telepresence robot (see photo above).
+At the Foundation's CCEI - Cyber Center for Education and Innovation booth, they can virtually visit the National Cryptologic Museum to see a real Enigma Machine through Friedman – CCEI’s telepresence robot (see photo above).

-CCEI also presents a talk on Cyber Hygiene, where we encourage Scouts to keep their IT up to date with the latest patches, and discuss the many opportunities in cyber professions.
+Foundation staffers also presents a talk on Cyber Hygiene, where Scouts are encouraged to keep their IT up to date with the latest patches, and discuss the many opportunities in cyber professions.

 The cornerstone exhibit is the Cyber Escape Room.
 Scouts have 30 minutes to solve cryptologic clues and puzzles to break into a computer.
 At the end they realize they were a White Hat Team to test the security features of the computer facility to help improve its defenses against Black Hat Hackers.
 This popular exhibit sold out after the second day of the Jamboree.
 A leader board was established tracking the Scout teams which generated a competitive environment with bragging rights.